 There are two ways that the term “speaking in tongues” is used, especially in charismatic churches.

-An unlearned language – Speaking in tongues is to speak in a language that you have not learned to speak.
+An unlearned language – Speaking in tongues means speaking in a language that you have not learned to speak.
 For example, a person who doesn’t know French suddenly begins speaking French.

-A prayer language – Speaking in tongues sometimes refers to a personal prayer language.
+A prayer language – It is said that speaking in tongues sometimes refers to personal prayer language.
 This is not a known language that people speak on earth.
-It is just a series of sounds that indicate that the words do not come from the mind, but rather from your spirit.
+It is just a series of sounds that indicate that the words do not come from your mind but from your spirit.
 This prayer language affords you the ability to pray to God without the mind getting in the way or limiting your prayers.
 As a side note to this, considering point #1 above, if I begin to speak in a language that I have not previously learned, then I think we can say for certain that what I am saying does not come from my mind either, but rather from the Spirit of God who is relaying a message to those who speak the language that the Holy Spirit has gifted me with.